-At Kinship United, we serve orphaned, unaccompanied, and separated children by giving them the love of a family and a place to belong and grow in a Kinship.
+At Kinship United, we serve orphaned, unaccompanied, and separated children by giving them the love of a family and a place to belong and grow within a Kinship Project.
 Here, the absolutes of the Bible are valued, the sanctity of the family is preserved, and the Body of Christ is vital.

-Sanctity of the family means that each Kinship seeks to restore lost childhoods and create family attachments between children and caregivers.
-Because of this, the Kinships we establish are not run as adoption-focused or institutional orphanages, but rather family based care where children have their diverse and individual needs met.
+Sanctity of the family means that each Kinship Project seeks to restore lost childhoods and create family attachments between children and caregivers.
+Because of this, the Kinship Projects we establish are not run as adoption-focused or institutional orphanages, but rather family-based care where children have their diverse and individual needs met.

 Our Highly Regarded Values